Karenina-na/Deep-Learning-Framework/README.md

 ## 📝 License

 This undertaking adheres to the MIT License, and for further details, kindly refer to the [MIT](https://choosealicense.com/licenses/mit/) document.

+## 📧 Notice

+**Intellectual Property and Copyright**

+Throughout the entire course of project development, I have placed utmost emphasis on adhering to intellectual property and copyright laws.
+To ensure the legality and reliability of the project, I consistently demonstrate profound respect for the intellectual property of others and have employed the use and citation of code in accordance with pertinent licensing agreements.

+In my pursuit of comprehending and resolving issues within the project, I have conducted extensive internet research and perused diverse sources of relevant information.
+In this endeavor, I have diligently sought out code samples, solutions, and open-source tools, employing them judiciously within the parameters set forth by the applicable licensing agreements.

+**Reporting Intellectual Property Concerns**

+Should I have employed your code or any other intellectual property within the project, and you believe that I have encroached upon your rights, I implore you to promptly contact me.
+I shall honor your wishes, removing the respective code or work, and extend to you my sincerest apologies.
+I shall undertake appropriate measures to rectify the error and ensure that similar issues are not replicated in the future.

+Please understand that in the course of project development, I have exerted every effort to guarantee the legality and compliance of the code and materials.
+However, owing to the open nature of the internet and the complexity of information, oversights or errors may occasionally arise.
+If you discover any instances where I have failed to adhere to relevant licensing agreements or infringed upon your rights, kindly provide me with substantiating evidence and detailed information, and I shall expeditiously address the matter.

+## 📞 Contact Information

+Should you have any questions or concerns regarding the project, please feel free to contact me via the following methods:

+- Email: weizixiang0@outlook.com